ibm-hyper-protect/linuxone-vsi-automation-samples/cli-hpvs/decryptAttestation/README.md

 - Verify the attestation file is from the expected HPVS instance
 - Check that the file hasn't been corrupted during transfer

-## Security Notes
+## Related Commands

-- Keep your private key secure and never share it
-- Attestation records are instance-specific
-- Regular verification of attestation records helps maintain security compliance
-- Store decrypted attestation records securely as they contain sensitive information about your workload
+- `encrypt`: Encrypt contracts for deployment (uses same key pair)
+- `validate-contract`: Validate contract before encryption
+- `download-certificate`: Download encryption certificates